hilal-demir/BookstoreAssessment/README.md

 In some of the tests, I used HttpUriRequest and HttpResponse classes for testing the API's GET and DELETE methods.
 In those tests, SC_OK means its status code is 200 and it works fine.
 SC_NOT_FOUND means its status code is 404 and it could not find the object.

+### Bookstore Application Dockerizing
+There is a [Dockerfile](https://github.com/hilal-demir/BookstoreAssessment/blob/master/Dockerfile) in the project for simply making an image of the project and run it in the Docker container.
+For making the image:
+Open terminal in the directory where your Dockerfile is in and type "./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=springio/gs-spring-boot-docker"
+For running the docker image:
+Type "docker run -p 8080:8080 -t springio/gs-spring-boot-docker"
+The application is then available on http://localhost:8080